long0612/suiron/README.md

 ```
 * Press *q* to quit the visualization at anytime

 ## Training.
-All data under *data/* are used for training/testing/validation.
-A trained model is *foo.ckpt*
 ```
 vim settings.json # change training parameters, including output model name, here python train.py
 ```
+* All data under *data/* are used for training/testing/validation.
+Let *foo.ckpt* be a trained model.
-* Problem: *~/env2.7/lib/python2.7/site-packages/tflearn/helpers/trainer.py@134, tf.train.Saver (tensorflow/tensorflow/python/training/saver.py): No variables to save*
+* Problem: *~/env2.7/lib/python2.7/site-packages/tflearn/helpers/trainer.py@134, tf.train.Saver (tensorflow/tensorflow/python/training/saver.py): No variables to save*.
-* Solution: Set __allow_empty=True__ option in the Saver constructor (this is new in tf, resulting in a bug in tflearn).
+  Solution: Set __allow_empty=True__ option in the Saver constructor (this is new in tf, resulting in a bug in tflearn).

-## Visualizing predicted data.
-A *foo.gif* is generated at the end.
+## Visualizing the predicted data.
 ```
 vim settings.json # choose the model to be used for prediction here python visualize_predict.py data/foo.csv
 ```
+* A *foo.gif* is generated at the end.

 ## Closing the loop
 ```